123MwanjeMike/ansible-mongodb/README.md

   group: "my-cfg-servers" # group name for all servers in the replica set
 ```

+##### Assumptions
+Both the config and shard hosts belong to already initiated respective replicasets

 Host Definitions typically contain the following:

 ### Replica Set Only